Takrim-temp/linuxhelper/README.md

 This project uses the Gemini model, so you need to create an account in Google AI Studio ([https://aistudio.google.com/api-keys](https://aistudio.google.com/api-keys)) and get an API key from there.
 If you use other models, just change the source code accordingly.
+Edit ~/.ai_agent_repls.json only when you want the agent to drive an interactive tool that isn't in the built-in list.

 **Installation Guide for Debian / Ubuntu / Kali**